zakariabelourga/supabase-auth/TEAMS_IMPLEMENTATION_PROGRESS.md

     *   Integrate UI notifications (e.g., toasts/popups as per existing Next Step) for:
         *   Receiving a new team invitation.
 (Pending)
         *   **COMPLETED:** Successful/failed invitation acceptance/declination.
 Implemented using `svelte-sonner` toast notifications in `src/routes/app/invitations/+page.svelte` triggered by an `$effect` monitoring form action results.
-        *   Confirmation when an admin sends an invitation.
-(Pending)
+        *   Confirmation toast when an admin sends an invitation.
+(Pending - `teams/+page.svelte` currently shows inline form feedback but does not use a toast for this specific action).

 2.  **Comprehensive Team & Member Management (from TF FR1.3, FR1.5.1, FR2.5, FR2.6, FR2.7, FR2.8):**
     *   **Team Settings:**
-        *   Implement a check for team name uniqueness per user during team creation and renaming, so that they can't have multiple teams with the same name.
+        *   **COMPLETED:** Implement a check for team name uniqueness per user during team creation and renaming, so that they can't have multiple teams with the same name.
         *   Define and implement a clear strategy for handling associated data (items, entities, tags, notes) when a team is deleted (e.g., prompt user to move team data to another team or delete team and associated data).
 This will likely involve updating the `deleteTeam` action and RLS.
         A user can't delete a team if it is the only one that he has, so that we can't have orphaned users.
     *   **Member Management (UI and Actions):**